What are Internal Landscapes?

 How do Systems Change their Inner World?

 Traditionally speaking, how most folk change their inner world, it's a little more complicated than "just imagine it" but not extremely hard.
 The inner world is a persistent world similar to the external world.
 So usually it takes more than "just picture it" or "just imagine it" — but not very much more.
 Usually it's "how would you do that externally?" and do the same thing (or something very similar) internally.

 You can add a framed picture on the wall in a room by going over and hanging the picture.
 There are certainly systems where they can just picture it and it will happen.
 Others need to cast a spell, get out a hammer and nail, or actually paint the picture first.
 Most often, if you actually do the things internally that would make the thing happen by that world's rules it will work.

 But what about moving walls, adding more space, or other larger changes?

-This is where the principle of As Inside, So Outside & Vice Versa can come in very handy.
-Basically that's a law or idea that you can use things in the external world to represent internal world stuff, so long as you have the intention of the thing in question representing the inner world.
+This is where modeling and the principle of As Inside, So Outside & Vice Versa can come in very handy.
+Basically you can use things in the external world to represent internal world changes, so long as you have the intention of the thing in question representing what's being changed in the inner world.

 The more things you do to affirm these changes and the more confidence you have that the plan will be carried out the better.

 Changes can be near-instantaneous, or could take time (hours, days, weeks) to complete.
 Some inner world changes may come with neurological shifts, like lowering amnesiac boundaries between headmates, so it can take some time.